 I don’t believe it is anyone’s right or business to meddle into someone’s decision to procreate.
 One should be entitled to have as many children as they see fit, granted they have the ability and means to care for them.
-I suppose the question then, is what constitutes an appropriate and satisfactory level of “ability” and “means”?
+I suppose the question then is: what exactly constitutes an appropriate and satisfactory level of “ability” and “means”?

 A quadruple pregnancy would be a dangerous, high-risk gestation for a fit woman of 25, let alone 65.
 Even if Ms. Raunigk is very fit for her age, it seems like such a unnecessary risk to self to have taken, not to mention the increased risk of birth defects and handicaps that occur in babies born to mothers of advanced age.
-Certainly there are risks to both mother and child at any age, but that doesn’t make it any more sensible to do it when you know the odds are stacked highly against you.
+Certainly there are risks to both mother and child at any age, but that doesn’t necessarily make it any more sensible to do when you already know the odds are stacked highly against you.
 And once those babies are here, can you truly claim to have the same stamina and wherewithal for child rearing that you did at 30?
-I wouldn’t question the love you would have for the child, but can you honestly say that this child would have the same devotion and attention that you gave to your previous children?
+I wouldn’t question the love you would have for the child, but can you honestly say that this child would have the same devotion and attention that you gave to your previous children when you were 30 years younger?
 Is it fair that because you have so many children, you may have to enlist Michelle Duggar’s “buddy system’ in which older children are paired with younger children to assist in their primary care?
 Sure, children in families must learn to help out and pitch in.
-That all families work together and it is a team effort is certainly an important lesson to learn, but it’s not fair to older children to essentially be tasked as “parents” and it’s not fair to younger children that they may not get as much love and attention from the true parent that they deserve.
-I have to work to make sure I provide adequate and equal amounts of time to just two children, I have a hard time believing anyone that says this is simple to do with 19, or 13 (soon to be 17) children!
-And even if you claim it’s truly possible, that you really can be there equally for all of them, well, wouldn’t that still be that much harder to do if you’ll soon be feeling the effects of advanced aging and therefore not able to care for them as well, possibly even dying while they are still relatively young?
-True, a child could end up motherless at any age due to any unforeseen reason, but again, why add to those probabilities with odds that are extremely high and not in your favor?
+That all families work together and it is a team effort is certainly an important lesson to impart, but it’s not fair to older children to essentially be tasked as “parents” when they should be mostly free to enjoy their youth, and it’s not fair to younger children that they may not get as much deserved time and attention from the actual parent.
+I have to work to make sure I provide adequate and equal amounts of time to just two children, it can be a little tough to believe anyone who claims this is simple to do with 13 (soon to be 17) children!